 Proactive regulatory leadership that ensures qualified, competent, and ethical professionals meet British Columbians’ insurance needs.

-Appointments of Council's voting members are made by the Lieutenant Governor-in-Council.
+Appointments of the Insurance Council's voting members are made by the Lieutenant Governor-in-Council.
 Non-voting members are appointed by the Minister of Finance.
-A position on Council is not a full-time responsibility, but it can require a commitment of one to four days each month.
+A position on the council is not a full-time responsibility, but it can require a commitment of one to four days each month.

-Council is made up of industry and public representatives.
-Each member brings a unique background to assist Council in fulfilling its mandate.
-Both voting and non-voting Council members are selected for their expertise as insurance professionals and/or their demonstrated interest in serving the public.
+Our council is made up of industry and public representatives.
+Each member brings a unique background to assist the Insurance Council in fulfilling its mandate.
+Both voting and non-voting members of council are selected for their expertise as insurance professionals and/or their demonstrated interest in serving the public.

-Council has established administrative policies and procedures that govern how Council members perform their responsibilities, in accordance with section 226 of the Financial Institutions Act.
+The Insurance Council has established administrative policies and procedures that govern how council members perform their responsibilities, in accordance with section 226 of the Financial Institutions Act.

-Full-time staff, under the direction of an executive director, carry out day-to-day Council operations.
+Full-time staff, under the direction of an executive director, carry out the day-to-day operations of the Insurance Council.